dougwithseismic/patrianna-tasks-fe-games/README.md

 ## Part One: Practical Task

 You will be using the components in the [Figma design file](https://www.figma.com/file/9pgpSp0op1eoWuMGtEHU7x/Patrianna---FE-Gaming-Task?node-id=0%3A1&t=W63yF9mNKHYfqh77-1) to build a game UI.
 You'll have 60 minutes to complete this task :)

 ### Instructions

 - Read this README from start to finish.
+- Using this template, create a new repo
+  - Tailwind is set up should you wish to use it.

 - Create a Game UI for Red or Black [Figma design file](https://www.figma.com/file/9pgpSp0op1eoWuMGtEHU7x/Patrianna---FE-Gaming-Task?node-id=0%3A1&t=W63yF9mNKHYfqh77-1)
 - Call the `/api/make-spin` to make a new spin and retrieve a card from the server.
 - Display the outcome